fasterthanlime/semester-project/report.md

 The reason the `repr` function above cannot be simply handled with a virtual method call is that, in ooc, not everything is an object.
-Types like `Int` and `Octet` are covers from C type:
+Types like `Int` and `Octet` are covers from C types:

 \input{excerpts/covers.ooc.tex}